 "Check volumes are declining, but check fraud is going up".
 The first time I heard that statement was at a bank from their fraud specialist.
 It surprised me at first, but quickly made sense.
 Fraudsters are like water–they follow the path of least resistance.

-Financial institutions are in a tough spot when it comes to identifying fraudulent checks.
+Even with check verification systems in place, financial institutions are in a tough spot when it comes to identifying fraudulent checks.
 The float process, image-based check deposit channels, and rise of sophisticated image manipulation technologies enable fraudsters to attack in ways that are constantly evolving.
 Add to that mix the increasing prevalence and variety of scams and you have a recipe for rising fraud losses.
 There are two other sources of vulnerability within banks when it comes to fighting check fraud–aging technology and a lack of industry collaboration.

 Outdated bank technology opens doors for fraudsters

 While fraudster tools and attacks have become more sophisticated, the defense of banks, credit unions, and other financial institutions generally depends upon technology resources over a decade old (or worse).
 To borrow a phrase, banks are often“bringing a knife to a gunfight.”
 Consequently, fraudsters are winning an increasing amount of those fights.
 A 2020 report by the American Bankers Association reveals that attempted check fraud increased to $15.1 billion and accounted for 60% of attempted fraud against deposit accounts.
 The leading check fraud categories were counterfeit checks, forged signatures, and return deposited items.

 Financial institutions have historically relied on data-centric fraud protection tools that often miss subtle (or obvious) visual clues that , if recognized, would identify suspicious checks or signal if they should be investigated.

 To learn more on check fraud, click here to download our check fraud infographic

 Two major problems with old technology